annuhuss/Model-View-Controller/README.md

 I tried to make the example as simple as possible for describing the MVC and for that reason, I have located the database segment inside the model.
 Nevertheless, for a real-world application, you will always work with text-files or most commonly with databases and these data storage will be filled with users authenticated information.
 Additionally means, they are usually detached from the model.
 </p>
 <p>
 For the sake of simplicity, I have just stored three pairs of username and password as an admin for determining authenticated users.
-In this case, each authenticated users obviously enters a pair of username and password out of the set below correctly, sothat he or she will have an access in the auditorium.
+In this case, each authenticated users obviously enters a pair of username and password out of the set below correctly, so that he or she will have an access in the auditorium.
 On the other hand, for every unauthorized users, the access will be denied.
 </p>

 <pre><i>